supermanue/distributedController/README.markdown

 #to set it forever on login, add this same to .bashrc
 ```

 SQLAlchemy is hard-coded configured to employ MySQL.
-If a diferent one is desired, change it on the source code.
+If a diferent one is desired, change it on the source code. of GridController, TaskLoader and ExecutionAnalyer.
+(I know, it should be simpler...)

-TODO (poner la linea y un enlace al tutorial de sqlalchemy)

 #Usage

-el loader pa cargar los templates
-el controller pa ejecutarlos

-##Template format & creation##
+##Templates

 Templates are XML files with a given format.